 Then the final descent begins with a surprise.
 An ancient royal road that takes us up some zigzagging rocky stairs to the beach of San Felipe.
 From here you will have exclusive sea views, since very few locals have enjoyed them.

-The route has a distance of 34.31km.
+The route is 34.91 km long.
 We did it in about 4:40 hours at a leisurely pace with 3 stops.
-The accumulated difference is 1290m positive.
-Regarding the technical level necessary to do the tour with an enduro bike it would be medium, and with an All Mountain, medium-high, since the descent from the aboriginal area of Santa María de Guía is quite complicated, although you can walk.
+The cumulative elevation gain is 1110 m positive.
+Regarding the technical level required to do the route with an enduro bike would be medium, and with an All Mountain, medium-high, as the descent of the aboriginal area of Santa María de Guía is quite complicated, although it can be done on foot.

 TIP: during the journey there are not too many places to buy water, so we recommend you carry at least two liters.
 The last point you will find to buy food and drinks is in Firgas.